Opioid Overdose Prevention & Alert System*

 For every purchase of Opioid Halo™, one will be donated to the harm reduction effort.

-- Monitors physiological marker data to identify the risk of slowed or stopped breathing
+- Monitors physiological marker data to identify the risk of opioid overdose which may cause slowed or stopped breathing

 - Includes an advanced pattern recognition algorithm